 Languages and Platforms

 HTML5 is last and certainly not the least.
 It’s the one you need to watch out for!
 YouTube switched from Flash to HTML5 this year, and Adobe Animate’s exports now default to HTML5.
 It’s also one of the fastest-growing job trends on indeed.com, which shows its popularity.
-HTML5 is probably one of the best long-term languages to study within the next 3 years.
-Some sites that use HTML5 are Ford, Peugeot, and Lacoste – they are really cool.
+HTML5 is probably one of the best long-term languages to study within the next three years.
+Some sites that use HTML5 are Ford, Peugeot, and Lacoste – they are cool.

 READ MORE :